Reemurs/linked-blog-starter-md/publish/Bible Verses.md

 - Pray for the ppl who help spread the gospel (19) so they can be successful in saving more souls
 - Pray to be near to God.
 It is is strongest resource/tool because you gain & strengthen a direct link to the creator and to the power to do good (The prayer life of soren kinkegard)

+Example of teaching & comforting each other:
+>'I have sent him to you for this very purpose, so that you may know about us, and that he may comfort your hearts.
+Now, so that you also may know about my circumstances as to what I am doing, Tychicus, the beloved brother and faithful servant in the Lord, will make everything known to you.'
+(Ephesians 6:21-22)

+Love comes from faith; love that comes from faith will always be pure:
+>'Peace be to the brothers and sisters, and love with faith, from God the Father and the Lord Jesus Christ.
+Grace be with all those who love our Lord Jesus Christ with incorruptible love.'
+(Ephesians 6:23-24)

+>'“Do not give what is holy to dogs, and do not throw your pearls before pigs, or they will trample them under their feet, and turn and tear you to pieces.'
+(Matthew 7:6)
+- do not give yourself & work to please unbelievers (dogs) becuase they will not reciprocate (true) affection and they will turn against you in the end because they only have the flesh as a mor